 Tiara came to the shelter as a stray.
 She was about 8 years old and such a sweet girl.
 Tiara had such long toenails that 3 of them had literally grown into her pads.
 Her teeth were also horribly neglected but because of her very sweet demeanor, we knew she would be the perfect candidate for our program!
 Tiara was given an overall health check at VCA in Apache Junction that included urinalysis, bloodwork, thyroid level check, heartworm test, blood pressure check and fecal test.
 In addition, she received 5 x-rays (chest and abdomen) to check for any abnormalities.
 The results were basically unremarkable, which means that Tiara was a healthy girl!
 And those teeth?
 Tiara had a full dental cleaning done and 8 teeth were extracted.
 Tiara went up for adoption shortly after and was adopted!

 Delilah was a 9 year old Cocker Spaniel that was found as a stray.
-At first, she was listed as being 15 years old at the shelter.
-Her body condition was that of a much older dog so we could see how the shelter could think she was 15.
-As it turned out, her condition was due to having all the underlying symptoms of Cushing's Disease.
+She was erroneously listed as being 15 years old at the shelter.
+Her body condition was that of a much older dog, so we could see how the shelter would think she was 15.
+As it turned out, Delilah had all the underlying symptoms of Cushing's Disease.
 She was placed into hospice foster and sadly passed away four months later.
-Ironically, it was not the Cushings that caused her to decline, but a very aggressive cancer.
+Unfortunately, it was not the Cushings that caused her to decline, but a very aggressive cancer.
 She was loved by her foster family until the very end.

 Holly was an 8 year old spayed female Rottie mix.
 Since she was a little on the heavy side we decided to make her our 6th Senior Wellness Pet.
 Overweight dogs are at risk for joint, bone and ligament damage as well as heart disease, diabetes and hypertension.
 We also wanted to make sure she didn't have any thyroid problems that could be causing the weight gain.
 Turns out that Holly just needed to lose some weight and find an adopter that would be committed to getting her at a healthy weight.